rachaelkalicun/evercooked_blog/source/blog/sourdough-beignets.html.md

 Heat oil to 350°F (175°C) (or test the temperature by adding a tiny piece of dough) in a heavy-bottomed pot.
 Fry beignets in batches, about 1–2 minutes per side, until golden brown.
 Drain on paper towels.

 ### **5. Finish & Serve**
 Generously dust with powdered sugar and enjoy warm.
-Best eaten fresh, with a [café au lait](/blog/cafe-au-lait) à la Café du Monde.
+Best eaten fresh with a [café au lait](/blog/cafe-au-lait), just like at Café du Monde.